-1. Thrive on being challenged.
+1. Thrive on being challenged

 No two days are the same, you’ll face constant new problems and challenges, so if you like that kind of environment, then nursing could be perfect for you.
 You’ll always be learning and bringing new ideas into practise because medical practise changes along with medical science.

-2. Varied role.
+2. Varied role

 Nursing is never boring.
 This profession will introduce you to a diverse spectrum of individuals and present you with fresh ideas every day.
 You can work in a variety of specialties, including health sciences, community nursing, mental health, and surgery, to mention a few.

-3. Helping others and making a difference.
+3. Helping others and making a difference

 In your role as a nurse, you can determine how quickly someone recovers from an illness or injury.
 The difference between life and death may actually depend on your care.
 You can also offer patients emotional support by translating difficult medical concepts into everyday language.

-Health and Safety Executive Online Training Course
+Advanced Diploma in Health and Social Care Online Training Course

 Different Types of Nurses